TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 *   Some advanced listing upgrades will only be visible on certain Services.

-*   eBay's Duplicate Listing Policy may also affect whether your listing appears in search results.
+*   eBay's Duplicate listings policy may also affect whether your listing appears in search results.

 *   Metatags and URL links that are included in a listing may be removed or altered so as to not affect third-party search engine results.

 *   We may provide you with optional recommendations to consider when creating your listings.
 Such recommendations may be based on the aggregated sales and performance history of similar sold and current listings. results will vary for individual listings.
-To drive the recommendations experience, you agree that we may display the sales and performance history of your individual listings to other sellers.
+To drive the recommendations experience, you agree that we may display the sales and performance history of your individual listings to those of other sellers.

 Purchase Conditions